rbccps-iisc/atscale_middleware_testing/streetlight_demo/README.md

 dim the light again automatically (set brightness to 0.2).

 ## App Behavior:
-* Monitor the state of all streetlights by collecting sensor data from each light
+* Monitor the state of all streetlights by collecting sensor data from each light, and plot this data
 * If no messages are received from a particular streetlight for a certain amount of time, it is possible that there was a fault in the streetlight, for example, because of power failure.
 Mark this streetlight as _possibly faulty_.
 * For other kinds of faults (for example sensor failure) on the streetlight, the streetlight will publish a _failure_ message.
-Upon receiving such a message, mark the streetlight as faulty and send appropriate commands to the neighbouring streetlights to cover for the faulty streetlight.
+Upon receiving such a message, mark the streetlight as faulty and send appropriate commands to the streetlight for recovery/restart.

 ## Behavior of the State Injector:
 * Periodically inject values for the ambient light sensor into each streetlights to model the passage of the day.